zowe/docs-site/docs/extend/extend-desktop/mvd-configdataservice.md

 When a user stores a resource, the resource is stored within a *Scope* but only if the user has access privilege to update within that *Scope*.

 *Scope* is one of the following:

+**Plugin**

+Configuration defaults that come with a plugin.
+Cannot be modified.

 **Product**